drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 import { getSceneInformation } from '~system/Runtime'
 ```

-Then you can call the `getSceneInformation()` function, which returns a json object that includes much of the contents of the scene.json file.
-The example below shows the path to obtain several of the more common fields you might need from this function's response:
+Then you can call the `getSceneInformation()` function, which returns a JSON object that includes most of the contents of the scene.json file.
+The example below shows how to access several of the more common fields from this function's response:

 ```ts
 import { getSceneInformation } from '~system/Runtime'